M65 atomic cannon

-The M65 atomic cannon, often called Atomic Annie, was an artillery piece built by the United States and capable of firing a nuclear device.
-It was developed in the early 1950s, at the beginning of the Cold War; and fielded between April 1955 and December 1962, in West Germany with the 7th US Army, South Korea with the 8th US Army, and on Okinawa, Japan.
+The M65 atomic cannon, often called Atomic Annie, was an artillery piece built by the United States and capable of firing a nuclear weapon, developed in the early 1950s at the beginning of the Cold War.
+It was fielded between April 1955 and December 1962 in West Germany with the 7th US Army, in South Korea with the 8th US Army, and on Okinawa, Japan.

 History

 The M65 fired the W9 nuclear artillery shell, first tested during the Upshot-Knothole Grable shot in 1953, yielding 15 kilotons, about the same strength as the Little Boy bomb dropped on Hiroshima during World War II.

 In 1949, Picatinny Arsenal was tasked with creating a nuclear-capable artillery piece.
 Robert Schwartz, the engineer who created the preliminary designs, essentially scaled up the 240 mm howitzer shell (then the maximum in the arsenal) to 280 mm and used the similarly sized German K5 railroad gun as a point of departure for the carriage.
 (The name Atomic Annie likely derives from the nickname Anzio Annie given to a pair of German K5 guns which were employed against the Allied landings in Italy.)
 The design was approved by the Pentagon, largely through the intervention of Samuel Feltman, chief of the ballistics section of the ordnance department's research and development division.
 A three-year developmental effort followed.
 The project proceeded quickly enough to produce a demonstration model to participate in Dwight D. Eisenhower's inaugural parade in January 1953.
 The gun was initially designated T131 and the carriage was T72.

 The cannon was transported by two specially designed tractors in the same manner as railroad Schnabel cars.
 Both tractors were capable of independent steering in the manner of some extra-long fire trucks.
 Each of the tractors was rated at 375 hp, and the somewhat awkward combination could achieve speeds of 35 mph and negotiate right-angle turns on 28 ft wide paved or packed roads.
 The artillery piece could be unlimbered in 12 minutes, then returned to traveling configuration in another 15 minutes.
 The gun was deployed by lowering it from the tractors onto leveled ground.
 The whole gun assembly was balanced on a ball and socket joint so that it could be swung around the footplate.
 The traverse was limited by a curved track placed under the rear of the gun.